atsushieno/ktmidi/docs/MIDI2_FORMATS.md

 If `deltaTimeSpec` is a positive integer, it works like the `division` field value in SMF header chunk.
 There is no "format" specifier in this format - if "numTracks" is 1 then it is obviously compatible with FORMAT 0.

 All the UMPs are serialized in BIG endian per 32-bit integer for persistant stability across platforms and better binary readability.

+To conform to MIDI Clip File format, All those UMPs in a track come with Delta Clockstamp.
+If we support Profile Configuration UMPs then they will not come with DCS (as per MIDI Clip File specification describes), but we do not, so far.

 ## META events that cannot be mapped